 A visual pun is like the dad joke of the design world: kinda cheesy but also a lot of fun.
 A visual pun is a design element that symbolizes something, like in this flyer example:

-Do our Venngage designers love a visual pun?
-Well, if you moustache… *crickets*
+Do our Venngage designers love a good visual pun?
+Well, if you mustache… *crickets*

 Anyway here’s another flyer template you can use:

 3. Emphasize the numbers on your sales flyer